TeamDev-IP/JxBrowser-Gradle-Plugin/README.md

     version = "7.36"

     // The location of JxBrowser repository to use.
 It's either North America or Europe.
-    // By default, it's North America.
-    repository = Repository.NORTH_AMERICA
+    // If not specified, the location is set to North America. repository = Repository.NORTH_AMERICA

     // Alternatively, it may point to a custom repo via its URL, as follows: